MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab06_Tools.md

 ## Scenario

+As we continue to build our solution, we will now install and configure tools used for extending the Power Platform with code.

+## High-level lab steps

+We will install and configure the following tools:

-- Install Power Platform CLI
+- Power Platform CLI
-- Copy reference data by using Configuration Migration tool from Development to Live
+- Configuration Migration Tool
-- Create a FetchXml query using XrmToolBox
+- XrmToolBox
-- Install Postman
+- Postman

+## Things to consider before you begin

+- Which tools do you require?
+- Which IDE(s) do you require?

 ## Exercise 1: Power Platform CLI